Fast Task Planning with Neuro-Symbolic Relaxation: Methodology

-\myparagraph{Inference Step 3 (Complementary Rule Expansion)} Finally, we apply symbolic \emph{Complementary Rules} \(\textsc{Comp}(\cdot)\) that enforce local consistency by ensuring that entities' initial relationships are maintained in the final importance set.
-The guiding intuition here is that entities connected by fundamental spatial or relational constraints in the initial state should either both be included or both be excluded.
+\myparagraph{Planning Step 3 (Complementary Rule Expansion)} Finally, we apply symbolic \emph{Complementary Rules} \(\textsc{Comp}(\cdot)\) that enforce local consistency by ensuring that objects' initial relationships are maintained in the final importance set.
+The guiding intuition here is that objects connected by fundamental spatial or relational constraints in the initial state should either both be included or both be excluded.
 Violating these local consistencies typically results in unsolvable tasks or inefficiencies.
-The entity set \(\mathcal O_3=\textsc{Comp}(\mathcal O_2)\) defines the \emph{final simplified task}, which is forwarded to the symbolic planner for the remainder of the time budget.
+The object set \(\mathcal O_3=\textsc{Comp}(\mathcal O_2)\) defines the \emph{final simplified task}, which is forwarded to the symbolic planner.
 In the \emph{MazeNamo} domain, we use:

 where $\mathcal{O}$ represents the importance set.
 These \emph{Complementary Rules} enforce mutual inclusion of \texttt{o} and \texttt{p} in the final importance set whenever \texttt{oAt(o,p)} holds in the initial state.
 For example, in \fref{fig:example_pipeline}, since \texttt{p20} is in the importance set, \texttt{o21} should also be added into the importance set, otherwise the simplified task is still unsolvable.